 A can't-miss hitting prospect whose promising MLB career was repeatedly derailed by cruel and untimely injuries.

-Mat Gamel's baseball tale is a poignant 'what if' story.
-Drafted by the Milwaukee Brewers, he rapidly ascended through the minors, his sweet left-handed swing and plate discipline making him one of the most talked-about hitters in the pipeline.
-By 2008, he was in the big leagues, generating buzz every time he was called up.
-But just as he seemed poised to claim the everyday third base job, his body betrayed him.
-A torn ACL in 2012, just as he was finally getting regular at-bats, was a catastrophic blow.
+Mat Gamel's sweet left-handed swing and plate discipline made him one of the most talked-about hitters in the Milwaukee Brewers minor-league system.
+Drafted by the Brewers, he rapidly ascended to the big leagues by 2008, generating buzz each time he was called up.
+Just as he seemed poised to claim the everyday third base job in 2012, a torn ACL struck.
 He worked tirelessly to return, only to suffer another ACL tear the following spring training.
 These repeated knee injuries, along with shoulder issues, robbed him of his athleticism and his chance to fulfill his evident potential.
-Gamel's career stands as a stark reminder of the fragile physical demands of professional sports.
+Born in 1985, his career is a stark reminder of the fragile physical demands of professional sports.

 1981–1996